No passwords, No popups, No AI, No cost:

 A. Jennifer,

 Could you describe the cleaning steps prior to the Woods strike and also the current density and time in the strike?
-Also if you had access to some ferroxyl solution apply some with Q-tip [affil links] to an area that peeled and if it turns blue that will tell you the adhesion failure is between the base metal and the Woods strike.
+Also if you had access to some ferroxyl solution apply some with Q-tips this on eBay or Amazon [affil links] to an area that peeled and if it turns blue that will tell you the adhesion failure is between the base metal and the Woods strike.
 If it doesn't that will tell you the failure is between the strike and the sulfamate tank.
 Other things to look at would be stress in the sulfamate deposit.
 Is there excessive transfer time between the strike and the sulfamate bath?
 I personally don't think the high metal is the problem.
 There are test strips for Nitrate contamination that most good lab supply companies have.
 Hope this helps.

 Rick Richardson, MSF